sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 >Note!
 > Azure Search must have 2 replicas for read-only SLA and 3 replicas for read/write SLA.
 This is not addressed in this training.
 For more information, click [here](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/)

-## Step 2 - Download the dataset
+## Step 2 - Clone the Repo

-There are 2 options to download the dataset:

-1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw) from your browser and save it in a temporary folder.
-If the download created a zip file, extract all of the content.
-We will use this folder in the next step, please remember the path for the extracted files.

-1. An alternative for this download is to clone this training repository:

-+ Download and install [git](https://git-scm.com/), if necessary.
-+ Open the Git CMD application, use MS-DOS sintaxe to create a folder and navigate to it.
-We will use this folder in the next step, please remember the exactly path you created.
-+ Type the comand `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp` .
-This will download all of the files in the repo, including the dataset.
+Cloning the repo will download all the training materials to your computer, including the dataset, the slides and the code for the Bot project.

+1. In the Cortana search bar, type "git bash" and select "Git Bash Desktop App", or type "cmd" and select "Command Prompt".
+Next, type `cd c` then enter.
+Now, you will be in the root directory of your computer.

+1. Type and enter `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp`

+1. *Validation step*: Go to **C:\LearnAI-KnowledgeMiningBootcamp** and confirm it exists, including the dataset in the resources folder

 ## Step 3 - Create the Azure Blob service and upload the dataset